state-alchemists/zrb/docs/technical-documentation/tasks/notifier.md

 Specifies the behavior when the task execution fails.

-This method should be implemented in subclasses to handle task failure scenarios.
+This asynchronous method should be implemented in subclasses to handle task failure scenarios.
 It can include logging the error, performing retries, or any other failure handling mechanisms.